RylanSchaeffer/FieteLab-Sorscher-2022-Reproduction/README.md

 Rylan has code for this.

 ## TODOs

+- [ ] Confirm that losses are approximately correct (PC at init: ~5.5, HD at init: ~, Pos Decoding Error: ~100)
+- [ ] Reproduce the basic result
-- [x] Create hidden-state initialization using position, not place cells
+- [ ] Create hidden-state initialization using position, not place cells
-- [x] Reproduce the basic result